Alfred9/Natural-Language-Processing/Medical-NER-App/Readme.md

 ## Model Information

-The app uses Stanza's MIMIC pipeline with the i2b2 NER model, which is specifically designed for biomedical and clinical text processing.
+The app uses Gpt-4o, which is specifically designed for biomedical and clinical text processing.
 It recognizes:

 - **PROBLEM**: Medical problems/conditions
 - **TREATMENT**: Treatments, medications, procedures